 Do you have a favorite (or favourite, I’m still a Canuck at heart) scene?

 There is a scene early on in the book that takes place at a so-called “work bee”.
 I think many people have this conception of an old-fashioned work bee as a standard, sedate affair in which friends and family and neighbours come together to clear some land or erect a barn.
 I did, at least.
 I imagine fifty or more Mennonites coming together to put a structure up in one day.
 These early tenant farmers in Upper Canada were living on the margins and barely eking out an existence from some formidable countryside.
 It was a boon, if not a necessity, to get the help of neighbours and friends and to, one day, return the favour.
 But, in my research, I discovered that the work bees didn’t always go so smoothly.
 Often there was chaos and idleness.
 It was an all day affair usually with a lot of drinking involved as a reward for hard work.
-The “work bee” sometimes devolved into brawls as drunkenness increased and tempers frayed.
+I would like to think that even the younger workers among the group would join in with this craze, provided that they had an ID, (or fake ID that can be found on something like this fake id website) so they could drink alcohol legally with the rest of the group.
+As the day went on, the “work bee” sometimes devolved into brawls as drunkenness increased and tempers frayed.

 In Bottle and Glass, some of the main characters decide to host a work bee.
 When men arrive from the Kingston taverns Badgley’s and Metcalf’s, Beach’s and Brown’s, thirsty and having nothing better to do, the work bee which had started out so well takes a turn.
 What happens has serious repercussions for the rest of the novel.
 I like how the bucolic scene of the work bee curdles over the span of the chapter and I hope that the reader feels, as the scene unfolds, the growing sense of menace from the interlopers and the increasing desperation of the hosts.
 It turns the romantic idea of the work bee on its head!